Vishwa-ud/Timetable_Management_System_Backend/README.md

 | `GET`    | `http://localhost:8080/api/v1/enrollments/timetable`| Retrieve timetable for enrolled students.|
 | `PATCH`  | `http://localhost:8080/api/v1/enrollments/:id`| Update Enrollment By ID Permisson only for Admin and Faculty.|
 | `DELETE` | `http://localhost:8080/api/v1/enrollments/:id`| Delete Enrollment By ID Permisson only for Admin and Faculty.|

+* Only enrolled students have access to the timetable.
+* Faculty and admins are granted permission to view and manage student enrollments in courses

 # Notifications and Alerts